Skip to content

 Pick a coding-agent sandbox runtime by trading isolation strength against startup cost: containers fast but kernel-shared, microVMs hardware-isolated but slower, OS-level isolators fastest but weakest.

 Dual-boundary sandboxing defines what a sandbox enforces; this page picks which runtime enforces it.
-LangChain frames the same choice as a set of trade-offs across isolation strength, startup latency, and runtime compatibility — the axes this page's comparison table makes explicit (LangChain — How to choose the right sandbox).
+LangChain frames the same choice as trade-offs across isolation strength, startup latency, and runtime compatibility — the axes this page's comparison table makes explicit (LangChain — How to choose the right sandbox).

-A fourth, orthogonal option is to consume one of these families as a managed/hosted runtime rather than self-hosting it: LangChain's LangSmith ships a managed agent sandbox that gives each agent its own dedicated isolated computer — a VM with its own environment, dependencies, and network access (LangChain — Give your AI agent its own computer), and GitHub now offers commodity cloud and local agent-execution sandboxes for Copilot in public preview (GitHub changelog — Cloud and local sandboxes for GitHub Copilot).
-These trade operational control for the same isolation boundaries below — the comparison still applies to whichever family the managed provider wraps.
+A fourth, separate option is to consume one of these families as a managed or hosted runtime rather than self-hosting it.
+LangChain's LangSmith ships a managed agent sandbox that gives each agent its own isolated computer — a VM with its own environment, dependencies, and network access (LangChain — Give your AI agent its own computer).
+GitHub now offers cloud and local agent-execution sandboxes for Copilot in public preview (GitHub changelog — Cloud and local sandboxes for GitHub Copilot).
+These trade operational control for the same isolation boundaries below, and the comparison still applies to whichever family the managed provider wraps.

 Comparison